The WW2-themed board game that caused outrage amongst the more easily offended.

 Images from https://boardgamegeek.com/

-UPDATE: thanks to Reprobate reader Gary Wright for pointing us in the direction of a current eBay sale of this game that comes complete with a letter from the head of Waddingtons to staff, explaining the circumstances for the game being pulled from sale.
+UPDATE: thanks to Reprobate reader Gary Wright for pointing us in the direction of an eBay sale of this game that comes complete with a letter from the head of Waddingtons to staff, explaining the circumstances for the game being pulled from sale.